Macaulay2/M2/M2/Macaulay2/editors/highlightjs/README.md

 </pre>
 ```

-Alternatively, you can use the copy of `highlight.js` that is shipped with Macaulay2 in the `Style` package.
-It bundles all of the above into a single file, and so you need only one line:
+Alternatively, you can use the copy of `highlight.js` that was shipped
+in the `Style` package in Macaulay2 1.20 and 1.21.
+It bundles all of
+the above into a single file, and so you need only one line:

 ```html
 <script type="text/javascript" src="/path/to/Macaulay2/Style/highlight.js"></script>